TankaMelnyk/C_plus_plus-Projects/README.md

  - Base OOP concepts.
  - Data abstraction.
  - Encapsulation.
- - Inheritance and composition as his alternative.
+ - Inheritance and composition as alternative.
  - Polymorphism and its types.
  - Object-Oriented Design and UML class diagrams.